GSA/GSAOpenSourceImplementation/pages/policy.md

 **4. Policy**
 This IL requires GSA organizations to account for and publish their open source code in accordance with OMB [M-16-21](https://www.whitehouse.gov/sites/default/files/omb/memoranda/2016/m_16_21.pdf) including:

 a.
-A new baseline of software development and acquisition that supports an open source approach as it promotes GSA IT’s vision goal of “Being Open;”
+Establish a new baseline of software development and acquisition that supports an open source approach as it promotes GSA IT’s vision goal of “Being Open;”

 b.
-A posture of being “open first” and requiring justification for new custom code that will not be opened;
+Maintain a posture of being “open first” and requiring justification for new custom code that will not be opened;

 c.
-A publication process that is the responsibility of the organization releasing code.
+Utilize a publication process that is the responsibility of the organization releasing code.
 (Note: The GSA Chief Technology Office (CTO) is leading an effort with Security and Acquisition IT Offices in developing an automated code scan and release process to be published on GSA’s open source policy [repository](https://github.com/GSA/GSAOpenSourcePolicy) with further instructions for use.);

 d.
-An adherence to releasing open source code through a public-facing software version control platform including code developed by GSA personnel and contractors;
+Release open source code through a public-facing software version control platform including code developed by GSA personnel and contractors;

 e.
-Contracts that must follow OMB’s [three-step software analysis](https://sourcecode.cio.gov/Three-Step-Software-Solutions-Analysis/) outlined in [M-16-21](https://www.whitehouse.gov/sites/default/files/omb/memoranda/2016/m_16_21.pdf) and include contract requirements for open source code requirements when applicable.
+Ensure contracts that must follow OMB’s [three-step software analysis](https://sourcecode.cio.gov/Three-Step-Software-Solutions-Analysis/) outlined in [M-16-21](https://www.whitehouse.gov/sites/default/files/omb/memoranda/2016/m_16_21.pdf) and include contract requirements for open source code requirements when applicable.
 Contracts for custom development of software must also acquire and enforce rights sufficient to enable Government-wide reuse of custom-developed code (Note: Further collaboration to occur with the GSA Chief Procurement Officer outlining procedures regarding contracts and OSS.); and

 f.
-The inclusion of a metadata file in each project’s source code repository.
+Include a metadata file in each project’s source code repository.
 The metadata file will contain information about the project that can be included in GSA’s code inventory.

 ---